laithsadik/Super-Resolution-Image-Enhancement-Final-Project/README.md

 1. **Upload the notebook to your Google Drive.**
 2. **Open it in Google Colab.**
 3. The dataset (DIV2K) is loaded using Kaggle API or pre-uploaded patches.
-4. Press **Run All** (או להריץ תא תא) – the notebook includes training both SRResNet and our custom model, as well as evaluation, ablation, and visualizations.
+4. Press **Run All** – the notebook includes training both SRResNet and our custom model, as well as evaluation, ablation, and visualizations.

 ### 📌 Notes:
 - Training is done on ×4 downscaled images from DIV2K.